Springfield Park (Wigan): History

 Wigan Borough resigned from the football league during the 1931–32 season.
 Shortly after Borough went out of business, a new club, Wigan Athletic F.C., was formed and continued to play their home games at Springfield Park.
 After lengthy negotiations, Wigan Athletic purchased the ground from the owner of Woodhouse Lane Stadium for £2,800 with the proviso that greyhound racing never take place at Springfield Park.

 During the 1952–53 season, the main stand was razed to the ground by fire, resulting in major fundraising efforts for the construction of a new stand.
 The following season, a record crowd of 27,526 watched Wigan Athletic beat Hereford United 4–1.
 To this day, it is the largest attendance ever recorded between two non-league clubs excluding Wembley finals.

 19 October 1966 marked the first floodlit match at Springfield Park, when Wigan Athletic played Crewe Alexandra.
 This was a full year before floodlights were installed at Central Park.

+On 24 March 1972, Springfield Park was used for the annual amateur international between England and Scotland with England, featuring Dave Bassett and Wayne Rooney's uncle, Billy Morrey, winning 4-0 in front of a record crowd for an England-Scotland amateur game of 2,704.

-In October 1978, Zambia –coached by Brian Tiler, himself an ex-Latics manager– became the first national team to play at Springfield Park.
+In October 1978, Zambia –coached by Brian Tiler, himself an ex-Latics manager– became the first professional national team to play at Springfield Park.
 Wigan won the game 2–1.

 Wigan Athletic F.C. moved to the new JJB Stadium after the 1999 season.
 The final competitive goal to be scored at the stadium was by Manchester City's Paul Dickov.